Get up to date this Cervical Screening Awareness Month

 Young girls and women are being encouraged to get up to date with their HPV immunisation and cervical smears this Cervical Screening Awareness Month.

-“We know that cervical cancer is one the most preventable cancers, and being immunised against HPV as a young women and having regular smears as an adult helps reduce the risk of developing cervical cancer by around 90 percent,” Clinical Director of the National Screening Unit, Dr Jane O’Hallahan says.
+“We know that cervical cancer is one the most preventable cancers, and being immunised against HPV as a young women and having regular smears as an adult helps reduce the risk of developing cervical cancer by around 90 percent,” says Clinical Director of the National Screening Unit Dr Jane O’Hallahan.

-HPV immunisation is currently available and free for girls and young women up until their 20th birthday.
-It will also be available free from ages 9 to 26, and for boys and young men as well, from 1st January 2017 .
+HPV immunisation is currently free for girls and young women from 9 to 26 years, and also for boys and young men.
 The HPV Immunisation Programme aims to protect young people from HPV infection, which causes more than 90 per cent of cervical cancers.

 “We’re taking a multi-pronged approach to getting women to participate in regular screening.
 We contract with a number of providers who deliver individually-tailored and practical support, such as transporting and accompanying women to screening appointments.
-We also offer free smears for some women and are in the process of developing a new website and social marketing campaign to encourage women to get screened.”
+We also offer free smears for some women,” says Clinical Director of the National Screening Unit Dr Jane O’Hallahan.

 Find out when your next smear is due by calling your GP or freephone 0800 729 729.